What’s Your Value?

-Think of it.
-If you can show your potential clients the benefits they receive with value add-ons like convenience, expertise, speed, image, affordability, support, follow-up, reliability or selection, you’ll stand out among your competitors.
-And people will pay you more.
+Show your potential clients how you stand out among your competitors through value add-ons such as convenience, expertise, speed, image, affordability, support, follow-up, reliability or selection.
+You do that, and people will pay you more.

-People pay more for convenience, better service, expertise or an enhanced image all the time.
+That’s because people will pay more for convenience, better service, expertise or an enhanced image all the time.
 Ever see how many Mercedes or BMW’s are on the road?
 The roads are not filled with Ford Fiestas, you know.
-So promote your value and people will pay your price, as long as you deliver what you say.

 Looking forward to your continued success…

 J. Brett Abbey

 The Message Master